thesadru/disnake/docs/migrating_to_async.rst

     - ``allow``
     - ``deny``

-In the documentation you can tell if a function parameter is a forced keyword argument if it is after ``\*,`` in the function signature.
+In the documentation yo can tell if a function parameter is a forced keyword argument if it is after ``\*,`` in the function signature.

 .. _migrating-running: